pdefusco/Using_CDE_Airflow/README.md

 1. Can you connect a CDE Airflow Instance to an Open Source instance outside of CDP/CDE?

-Yes, if you have complex Airflow implementations and have a need to keep them running you can connect one to the other
+Yes, if you have complex Airflow implementations and do not want to replace them with CDE Airflow you can run them in tandem as shown [here](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-provider.html).

 2. Can airflow be used to orchestrate workloads on Private cloud base?

-Yes, please visit this github for a demonstration (*coming soon*)
+Yes, please visit this github for a demonstration (*coming soon*).

-3. Can airflow be run as a standalone product?
+3. Can airflow be run as a standalone product in CDP?

-Not as of CDE 1.16.
-This is on the CDE roadmap.
+As of CDE 1.16 you need a CDE Virtual Cluster to run CDE Airflow.
+An Airflow Only Service is on the product roadmap.

 4. Can I install some cloud native plugins into the version of airflow shipped by Cloudera?

-You cannot install plugins in CDE Public Cloud however you can do so in CDE Private Cloud.
+You cannot install plugins in CDE Public Cloud however you can do so in CDE Private Cloud or pair up an Open Source Airflow instance with a CDE Airflow instance as shown [here](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-provider.html)

 5. Can airflow be used to orchestrate workloads running outside CDP ?

-Yes, this can be done in a number of ways and it really depends on the 3rd party system you want to connect to.
+Yes, we saw an example in section 4 of this tutorial but this can be done in a number of ways based on your use case.

-Generally speaking, the HTTP Operator is the best way to connect via REST API.
-An example is provided above.
+In general using HTTP Operators is the simplest way to connect via REST API, but Airflow provides many alternatives such as hooks, operators, and plugins.

+6. Is there any tooling that will help me convert Oozie workflows to Airflow DAGs?

+Yes, the Oozie2CDE API can convert Oozie workflows to CDE Airflow and Spark Jobs.
+You can find out more [here](https://github.com/pdefusco/Oozie2CDE_Migration).

 Don't find your question here?
 Please reach out to your Cloudera Account Team or [submit your questions thorugh this form](https://www.cloudera.com/contact-sales.html).